Skip to content

 1. Software Updates

-Samsung promises 4 years of OS updates and 5 years of security patches.
-Xiaomi offers 3 years OS and 4 years security.
-That extra year matters if you keep your phone for 3+ years.
+Samsung Galaxy A56 promises 6 years of OS updates and 6 years of security patches — the longest in the budget segment after the Pixel 9a.
+The POCO X8 Pro Max offers 4 years OS and 5 years security.
+That extra two years is huge if you keep your phone for 4+ years.

-Despite having "only" 50MP vs 200MP, Samsung's camera processing is more consistent.
-The Galaxy A35 produces reliable, natural-looking photos in all conditions.
-The Xiaomi sometimes over-processes images, especially in night mode.
+Despite both phones having 50MP main sensors, Samsung's One UI camera processing is more consistent.
+The Galaxy A56 produces reliable, natural-looking photos in all conditions.
+The Xiaomi sometimes over-processes images, especially in night mode where it can boost shadows aggressively.

 4. Brand Trust & Resale Value

 Samsung phones hold their value better in the European second-hand market.
-A used Galaxy A35 after 2 years sells for ~30% of its original price.
-A Xiaomi typically sells for ~20%.
+A used Galaxy A56 after 2 years sells for ~35% of its original price.
+A POCO/Xiaomi typically sells for ~20%.

 Real-World Performance